Singapore's economic growth slows to 3.8% in Q2: MTI flash estimates

 Prior to that in April, the central bank tightened monetary policy for the first time in six years.

-MTI will release second-quarter GDP estimates, including performance by sectors, sources of growth, inflation, employment and productivity, in its Economic Survey of Singapore in August.

-Moving forward, Mr Ng expects supply chain risks from escalating trade tensions to be one of the downside risks for the economy.
+Moving forward, analysts expect escalating trade tensions between the world’s two biggest economies to be one of the downside risks for Singapore.

+“The risk that we get more tariffs is substantial and cannot be dismissed as we get into the United States’ midterm elections in November,” said Mr Tan.
+“If things get more political in the US, there is a risk that more (tariffs) get announced.”

+The impact on Singapore would come from supply chain risks, according to Mr Ng.

 “Singapore is closely tied to global and regional supply chains.
 A 10 per cent drop in China or US imports will decrease Singapore exports by about 1 to 2 percentage points.
 This should weigh on both domestic exports and re-exports,” he said.